Emma Willis: BBC

 In March 2014, it was announced that The Voice UK had been renewed for two future series.
 Both Willis and Humes returned to the show for the fourth series in 2015 and fifth series in 2016.
-The show was axed by the BBC after series 5 and moved to ITV in 2017.
+In 2017, the show moved to ITV.

-Willis, and Reggie Yates co-hosted the Saturday night game show Prized Apart on BBC One.
+Willis and Reggie Yates co-hosted the Saturday night game show Prized Apart on BBC One.
 The series began on 13 June 2015 and was axed after the first series, due to poor ratings.